cyb3rxp/awesome-soc/README.md

 * Automatically retrieve the history of SIRP tickets for an user and/or endpoint, that is associated to a new SIRP ticket.
 * Automatically query AD or the assets management solution, for artefact anrichment (user, endpoint, IP, application, etc.).

-### My recommendations for response (incident response, containment/eradication steps)
+### My recommendations for response (incident response, containment/eradication steps):
 * Block an IP on all firewalls (including VPN), SWG and CASB.
 * Block an URL on SWG.
 * Block an email address (sender) on SEG.